 INTRODUCTION TO ARAUCARIAS

-Members of the araucaria family (Araucariaceae) are cone-bearing trees of ancient lineage.
-They have cone scales with only one seed per scale.
+Araucarias are a separate family of gymnosperms (Araucariaceae).
+Araucarias are cone-bearing trees of ancient lineage having cone scales with only one seed per scale.
 Some can grow quite large, and are, or have been, important timber sources.

 Araucaria is the largest genus in the araucaria family, comprising 19 or 20 species, and all are native to the southern hemisphere.
 Almost all species are found in tropical or subtropical rainforest, except the monkey-puzzle tree, which inhabits montane areas in South America.
 Other genera are Agathis and little known Wollemia.